Baking products that I think should never be in your kitchen are listed below. I think that these are the absolute minimum we can do–do you agree?

 I’m not even going to post a link here because for every link I post, there can be one found refuting the information and that really goes for anything on the internet.
 Large corporations pay for their own research, and those studies are deemed reputable.
 Do the math yourself.
 Do you really trust the FDA?
 I prefer to use organic sugar whenever possible.

-4. Any hydrogenated (partially or otherwise) oils and palm oil in baking products (or others).
+4. Any Hydrogenated (partially or otherwise) Oils and Palm Oil in Baking Products (or Others).

 A word of advice on hydrogenated oils from the Mayo Clinic.
 Besides the health issues of using palm oil, there are many other reasons to stop buying products which include palm oil in its list of ingredients.
 Coconut oil is a better substitute.
 Also, don’t be misled and think that canola oil is on the “good” list.
 I mainly use extra virgin olive oil.

-5. Crisco.
+5. Crisco

 Ingredients: Soybean oil, Fully hydrogenated palm oil, Partially Hydrogenated Palm and Soybean oils, Mono and Diglycerides, TBHQ AND Citric acid (Antioxidants).
 Do you really want to ingest this stuff after reading #4?
 Instead of Crisco, I use butter or lard, yes lard, from a reputable butcher or source that I know hasn’t added preservatives or other questionable ingredients.

 Why anyone would continue to buy and eat this chemical concoction is beyond my understanding.
 Even if I couldn’t eat dairy, I still wouldn’t eat this.
 The only thing I can think of is that many consumers have just continued to put it in their shopping carts like their parents did without ever giving it a second thought.
-Please give real cream a try and leave the Cool Whip on the shelf (or freezer or wherever it is kept in the grocery store) the next time you go shopping.
+Please give real cream a try and leave the Cxxl Whip on the shelf (or freezer or wherever it is kept in the grocery store) the next time you go shopping.

 Just look at this list: water, hydrogenated vegetable oil (including coconut and palm oils), high fructose corn syrup, corn syrup, skimmed milk, light cream, and less than 2% sodium caseinate (a milk derivative), natural and artificial flavor, xanthan and guar gums, polysorbate 60, sorbitan monostearate, and beta carotene (as a coloring).